 Australian Strategic Materials will produce ferro-niobium in the form of crushed ingots via a joint-venture with Treibacher Industrie.
 A range of different specifications will be available, depending on market demand for various impurities.
 This will be the only Australian source of ferro-niobium.

 Australian Strategic Materials is committed to upholding the most stringent of social and environmental standards for the mining and processing of our products.
 Many of our products will be produced onsite in Australia, with others to be produced and marketed globally by exclusive partners.

 About the Dubbo Project

 The Dubbo Project is currently in development by Australian Strategic Materials at Toongi, near Dubbo in Central Western New South Wales, Australia.
-Representing a potential strategic supply of many critical minerals, the Dubbo Project has a potential mine life of 70+ years and is the most advanced poly-metallic project of its kind outside China.
+Representing a potential strategic supply of many critical minerals, the Dubbo Project is the most advanced poly-metallic project of its kind outside China.

 Critical elements for future technologies

 Australian Strategic Materials products are all critical elements used in new materials and technologies that underpin many of the megatrends driving today’s global economy – all in the quest for technologies and solutions that are faster, stronger, cleaner, smaller, lighter and safer.
 Moreover, several of these megatrends are converging, creating growth rates much higher than historical levels.

 Rare earth permanent magnets are a key feature of wind turbine motors, while hafnium has emerging application in a range of other clean energy technologies.
 Zirconium, niobium and hafnium are also used in the nuclear power industry.

 Several rare earth elements and yttrium are needed for motors, batteries, sensors and other smart components of electric vehicles.
 Zirconium, hafnium and niobium are used in several aerospace applications, including high-temperature alloys and ceramics.